AARI funder brief

 Lab equipment and edge AI hardware

-Jetson systems, robotics components, networking gear, and practical deployment hardware that moves students from theory into systems work.
+Jetson systems, robotics components, networking gear, and deployment hardware that moves students from theory into systems work.

 Curriculum and technical staff